by The People’s Minister of Information JR Valrey

 M.O.I.
 JR: What are some of the community projects that you are now involved in around Oakland?

 Jason “Shake” Anderson: I am currently working on securing a building to create a transitional living space for men and women leaving the prison system.
 Chess games to teach youth critical thinking skills.
 Voter registration drives throughout city.
-Bitcoin economy training to integrate the urban and tech communities.
+Bitcoin economy training to integrate the urban and tech communities, I really see the grand importance to teach them how to Invest in bitcoin, it´s a tough economy out there.

 M.O.I.
 JR: When is the next time you will be doing a public event where people can meet you?